-With the decision to change our legal status to a Benefit Corporation,11 Chiesi has made sustainability contractual and legally binding, by incorporating a double purpose for the creation of shared value, and therefore to generate value for its business, for society and the environment.
+With the decision to change our legal status to a Benefit Corporation12, Chiesi has made sustainability contractually and legally binding, by incorporating a dual purpose for the creation of shared value, and therefore to generate value for its business, for society and the environment.

-Moreover: by achieving B Corp certification,12 measuring and reporting both its positive and negative impact transparently and amplifying it throughout our value chain through the Code of Interdependence13, Chiesi is going far beyond carbon reduction.
+By achieving B Corp certification in 2019 and re-certification in 202213, measuring and reporting both its positive and negative impact transparently and amplifying it throughout our value chain through the Code of Interdependence14, Chiesi is going far beyond carbon reduction.

-In May 2021, Chiesi unveiled its plan to become carbon neutral, the most ambitious science-based standard at the time.
-Our carbon neutrality strategy already has a strong focus on emissions reduction so this feels like a natural evolution of our existing plans.
+In May 2021, Chiesi unveiled its plan to become carbon neutral, the most ambitious science-based standard at the time16.
+Our carbon neutrality strategy already had a strong focus on emissions reduction, so this was a natural evolution of our existing plans.

-In June 2022, Chiesi signed the White House Climate Pledge to decarbonize the healthcare sector in US and reduce greenhouse gas emissions 50% by 2030.
-In December 2022, Chiesi was included on CDP’s Climate Change A List for its commitment to climate action and transparency.
-283 out of 15,000 companies who submitted data received the A grade recognition.14
+In June 2022, Chiesi signed17 the White House Climate Pledge to decarbonise the healthcare sector in the US and reduce greenhouse gas emissions by 50% by 203018.
+In December 2022, Chiesi was included on CDP’s Climate Change A List19 for its commitment to climate action and transparency.
+Only 283 out of 15,000 companies who submitted data received the A grade recognition.

-We are proud to have taken decisive and ambitious action to ensure patients can continue to access the therapeutic options that best suit their needs, whilst simultaneously innovating our production to find the most environmentally-conscious solution available.15 We strongly believe that patients should not have to shoulder the burden of environmental responsibility when considering treatment options that affect their health.
+We are proud to have taken decisive and ambitious action to ensure patients can continue to access the therapeutic options that best suit their needs, whilst simultaneously innovating our production to find the most environmentally conscious solution available20.
+We strongly believe that patients should not have to shoulder the burden of environmental responsibility when considering treatment options that affect their health.

 We have a clear action plan to reduce our emissions where possible: our mitigation strategy focusses on avoiding and reducing carbon-intensive processes so that we can reach our targets without the need for significant emissions removals.
-As set out by the SBTi, an overreliance on carbon offsets creates multiple problems around land use, equity, fairness and climate justice.16Their net-zero standard focusses on significant emissions reductions of at least 90%, leaving a small proportion which can be accounted for via emission neutralization.
-It’s a bold and ambitious plan we can believe in.
+As set out by the SBTi, an overreliance on carbon offsets creates multiple problems around land use, equity, fairness, and climate justice22.
+SBTi’s net-zero standard focusses on significant emissions reductions of at least 90%, leaving a small proportion which can be accounted for via emission neutralisation23.
+Our plan is bold and ambitious, and we believe in it.